-Who can ask the court to participate in an appeal for free or at a reduced cost?
+Who can ask the court to participate in an appeal for free?

-Anyone who must pay a fee as part of an appellate court case.
+Anyone who must pay as part of a Supreme Court case.
 You can ask for yourself, your minor child, or an incompetent adult, but not for anyone else.
-NOTE: this form cannot be used to waive fees charged by the trial court or by court reporters for preparation of a record on appeal.
+NOTE: this form cannot be used to waive fees charged in the trial or appellate court.